High quality working electrodes including platinum and gold electrodes

 Gold Disc Working Electrode

-Other disc sizes are available on demand.
-Available disc sizes in diameter 0.5 mm, 1 mm, 3 mm, 4 mm, please contact us for more details.
+Available disc sizes in diameter (n) 2 mm.
+Other disc sizes (0.5 mm, 1 mm, 3 mm, 4 mm) are available on demand.
+Please contact us for more details.

 Pricing and Options